Frequently Asked Questions

 Like most electronics, durability depends on many factors.

+For Bezzera, they are using the same brands or components used in their commercial range seen in cafes.
 Almost all the components in the machine are replaceable or can be rebuilt.
-Unlike domestic machines found in departmental stores, there are almost no proprietary parts in our machines.
-Most of the components used are the same that are used in the big cafe espresso machines.
+Unlike domestic machines found in departmental stores, there are almost no proprietary parts in the machines.
 There’s almost no end of production to the spare parts, and you can always obtain components to fix them up.
-We won’t be surprised that the machine is passed through generations.

 Why are you not introducing espresso machines with grinders integrated?

-Espresso machines with grinders integrated are almost always a bad idea.
+Espresso machines with grinders integrated are always a bad idea.

 Beans that are kept in the grinder will be directly exposed to the heat from the boiler, that will mean that the coffee will deteriorate really quickly.
-It’s like storing your milk at room temperature and you will really have to finish it very quickly.
+It’s like storing your milk at room temperature and you will really have to finish it faster.

 What happens when your coffee deteriorate?
-The oil from the coffee will vaporise faster, it’s the oil that helps to produce the greatest flavour from the coffee.
+The oil from the coffee will vaporize faster, it’s the oil that helps to produce the greatest flavor from the coffee.
 The extraction will be very watery and your espresso will have a big drop in texture and body.
-It’s also a better idea for the long term, to have just one than both devices fail.

 Why are there so many types of machines?